 What do you think of when you hear the words “social media?”
 If the only thing that comes to mind is a platform for your teen sister to gossip about celebrities and your aunt to share 3-month old cat memes, then you’ve got the wrong impression, and you’re ignoring a severely underutilized component of a good PR strategy.

 Social media has come a long way from its adolescent days, and it can do more than just keep people in touch, says social media SaaS company Boostlikes.
-In the hands of skilled public relation specialists, it can be a powerful tool for crafting and propagating your message.
+In the hands of skilled public relation specialists like Interdependence, it can be a powerful tool for crafting and propagating your message.
 You just need to know the right strategies to run on your various social platforms.

 Rule Number 1: Content Is Key

 You’ve probably heard the phrase a million times before.
 It’s just as pertinent now as it was the first time it graced your ears.
 When you put out content through social media, you need to make sure that it is engaging, helpful, or newsworthy to draw eyeballs.
 Weave your message into something like that, and you’re sure to get more shares, followers, likes, whatever kind of engagement you’re after.

 For example, you can use your social media accounts to offer your “expert take” on current events that are unfolding throughout the day.
 If you’re quick with getting your views out there and your insight is sharp enough, you will steadily gain an audience that you can start engaging with.

 Twitter is an excellent platform to use for rapid-fire, up to the minute analysis, while Facebook or LinkedIn might be what you’d use to share your long-form thoughts on a specific matter.
 As with any opinion based content, you won’t be able to please all the people all the time, but if enough like what you have to say you’ll start to see your reach expand steadily.